EndPointCorp/end-point-blog/2024/12/learning-vue-3-composables-by-creating-invoice-generator.md

 </WithLabel>
 ```

-All other properties also can be rendered however we like, some input fields like PO Number, Invoice Date and Amount Paid can be rendered as below.
-Using custom components like `CustomInput` and `CustomToggleSwitch` can help us get more control on the visual and functional aspect of the UI component.
+All other properties can also be rendered however, we would like some input fields, like PO Number, Invoice Date and Amount Paid to be rendered differently, as you can see below.
+Using custom components like `CustomInput` and `CustomToggleSwitch` can help us get more control on the visual and functional aspects of the UI component.
 ```html
 <WithLabel label="PO Number">
     <CustomInput